KodingBTW/battletoadsnes-graphicsextractor/README.md

-This tool allows you to extract graphics in "Battletoads & Double Dragon - The Ultimate Team.nes", and then easily reinsert it.
+This tool allows you to extract graphics in "Battletoads (USA).nes", and then easily reinsert it.
 This tool was partially tested so use it with discretion.

 ## Usage